 Example sales metrics

 Number of qualified leads

 Social media followers

-Like all good goals, you shouldn’t just set and forget KPIs.
-Make sure you have a way to track and share progress in real-time with important project stakeholders.
-The frequency with which you report on your KPIs depends on how fast you move.
-For fast-moving projects, consider sharing updates weekly so everyone is tuned into any changes.
-For longer-term, slower-moving projects, consider reporting bi-weekly or monthly to ensure you have enough information to share.Läs: Hur man skriver en effektiv projektstatusrapport
+If you do track your KPIs manually, make sure you update at regular intervals that make sense for your project.
+For fast-moving projects, consider sharing updates weekly so everyone is tuned in to any changes.
+For longer-term, slower-moving projects, consider reporting biweekly or monthly to ensure each update includes enough information to be useful.Läs: Hur man skriver en effektiv projektstatusrapport

 If possible, track and share progress in the same place you manage work so your team understands how their individual work contributes to the KPI and, as a result, to your broader company goals.
 At Asana, we use goal management software to connect our company goals to the work that supports them.
 With Goals, team members can prioritize projects to get their highest-impact work done.